mgechev/blog.mgechev.com/_posts/2015-03-05-persistent-state-reactjs.markdown

 }
 {% endhighlight %}

 Okay, this seems to work but we should duplicate the same code for each new element, which state we want to save...There are also some issues with the "transactional" behavior.
-What about the `localStorage` is full and it throws an error?
-We won't have the state saved persistently so we will have inconsistency.
+What if the `localStorage` is full and it throws an error?
+We won't have the state saved persistently so we will have inconsistency between the state in the RAM memory and the one on the disk

 ## Mixins

 ReactJS uses one more well known idea for code reuse called mixin.
 The mixin is basically a piece of code, which provides functionality and could be plugged into a component (class, package, component, whatever...).
 This is something in-between inheritance and delegation.
 We can't state that component using given mixin is a subclass of the mixin but it can be considered as subtype of it, since it implements it's interface (we can think of duck typing here - "When I see a bird that walks like a duck and swims like a duck and quacks like a duck, I call that bird a duck.").
-Mixins are usually used in dynamically typed languages such as JavaScript, Ruby, Perl but can also be useful in statically typed languages as well (for example Java, where we implement the mixins as abstract classes).
+Mixins are usually used in dynamically typed languages such as JavaScript, Ruby, Perl but can also be useful in statically typed languages as well (for example Java, where we implement the mixins as abstract classes or [interfaces in Java 8](https://kerflyn.wordpress.com/2012/07/09/java-8-now-you-have-mixins/)).

 So we can implement the `localStorage.setItem` and `localStorage.getItem` thing into a mixin.
 But we won't have a big value by this...What about if we want to have different types of persistent storages?
 We want to dynamically change the storage from cookies to `localStorage` or why not even a RESTful API?
 If we want to make RESTful calls we need to better have asynchronous API, although `localStorage` accesses the disk synchronously.
-So obviously we need an [Adapter](https://en.wikipedia.org/wiki/Adapter_pattern).
+So obviously we need an [adapter](https://en.wikipedia.org/wiki/Adapter_pattern).

 ## react-pstate